mrichter0/chem-classifier/README.md

 Important note:

-- **Claude results in this repo were collected on a free account to avoid bias in the comparison.**
+- **Claude results in this repo were collected on a free account.**
 - the benchmark is included to justify the approach by showing that the graph-based method can work across **multiple model families**, not just a single provider

 ## TODO